What Is View-Through Attribution (VTA) And How Does It Work?

 If you’re a marketer, you’ve probably already heard the big news: Google has announced that Chrome will officially start unwinding its support for third-party cookies in 2024.
 For years, brands have relied on cookies to collect valuable data about consumers and retarget them with advertisements after they leave the brands’ sites.
 Moreover, third-party cookies have helped businesses improve their user experience and keep up their competitive edge.
 Has your organization decided what it’ll do next?

-Fortunately, there is life attribution after cookies.
+Fortunately, there is life in marketing attribution after cookies.
 Cookieless attribution, as a data collection technique, offers a more privacy-driven way to compile and utilize user data.
 Even better, cookieless attribution offers unique opportunities to engage potential customers in a way that more directly appeals to them, specifically through Connected TV (CTV) advertising.

 Curious?
 Here, we’ll break down everything you need to know about cookieless attribution—and how to get started.